-In buildings and factories, commercial dehumidifiers have become an essential part of operational systems.
+In buildings and factories, commercial dehumidifiers are an essential part of operational systems.
 As humidity fills the ambient air with particles of water, an industrial dehumidifier serves the purpose of extracting this airborne moisture and preventing condensation.

 For businesses, commercial dehumidification units save tremendous amounts of money that would otherwise need to be allocated for machine repairs, furniture replacement and interior maintenance.
 The benefits of this unit has also been used to great effect by relief workers, who employ the machinery in areas saturated by flooding and other natural disasters.